Love, Election and Chocolate: Development and release

 In November 2009, Sprite was established as a sister brand of the visual novel developing brand Selen.
 Love, Election and Chocolate is Sprite's debut title.
 The game's producer was Akira Sakamoto.
 The scenario was written by Kō Katagi, while art direction and character design was done by Yū Akinashi.
 The background music was produced by members of Elements Garden, who also produced the theme music with I've Sound.
 Love, Election and Chocolate was released on October 29, 2010 as a limited edition version, playable on a Windows PC.
 A regular edition was released on November 19, 2010.
 Sprite released a special edition version of the game on December 29, 2011 to commemorate the anime adaptation, which included an art book and a single from I've Sound.
 A version playable on the PlayStation Portable (PSP) titled Love, Election and Chocolate Portable (恋と選挙とチョコレート ポータブル, Koi to Senkyo to Chocolate Pōtaburu) was released on September 27, 2012 by Kadokawa Games.

+At Anime Weekend Atlanta (Awacon) 2022, the game was announced for a future English release by NekoNyan.
+Mosaic censorship will be retained in their version.